Quantum Simulations of Opinion Dynamics

 In our first demonstration, the set-up is $a_i = 1, c_i= 3, \theta_1=(1-10^{-3})\pi, \theta_{i\neq1} = 0$ for both open and periodic chains(which are also named as \textit{round table} hereafter), and $d_i=3$ for the \textit{leader-follower} connection, with eight agents.
-It means that only one agent will hold the positive opinion initially, then the interactions will potentially change their opinions as Fig.~\ref{fig:connect}(d) shows in agent-time space.
-In general, the nearest neighbors will be influenced more strongly, and the agents far away will be affected more weakly, which behaves asymptotically for the open chain connection and symmetrically for the round table connection.
-In the leader-follower connection, all agents will be influenced by the leader significantly.
+It means that only one agent will hold the positive opinion initially, then the interactions will potentially change their opinions.
 If not specified, these parameters are used throughout this letter.
 Other different initial beliefs and interaction strengths are discussed in Appendix.~\ref{sec:dif-initial}.

-The degree of consensus formation can be quantified by the magnetization of the opinion distribution, defined as $M(\tau)=\sum_i^N p_i(\tau)$, which is displayed in Fig.~\ref{fig:mag-entropy}.
-This global quantity captures the emergence of consensus or persistent disagreement within the group.
-One noticeable feature is the consensus platform eventually reached at large $\tau$, indicating that all agents converge to a stable collective opinion.
-The transition toward consensus is marked by a decrease in magnetization around $\tau\sim 2$ for open chain case, reflecting the critical point where social influence overcomes individual resistance.
-A similar transition is also observed for the round table case, but at a different critical time around $\tau\sim 1.2$ due to their distinct interaction topologies.
-Notably, the \textit{leader-follower} model exhibits the fastest convergence to consensus before $\tau\sim 1$, as the leader's strong influence aligns all agents more effectively.
-The leader induced consensus and the phase transition are reported with more details in next section.
+The degree of consensus formation is quantified by the magnetization of the opinion distribution, $M(\tau)=\sum_i^N p_i(\tau)$, shown in Fig.~\ref{fig:connect-obs}.
+This global observable tracks the emergence of consensus or persistent disagreement.
+At large $\tau$, $M(\tau)$ approaches a plateau, indicating convergence to a stable collective opinion.
+For the open-chain case, the approach to consensus is marked by a decrease in magnetization around $\tau\sim 2$, while for the round-table case a similar transition occurs around $\tau\sim 1.2$, reflecting the different interaction topologies.
+By contrast, the \textit{leader-follower} model reaches consensus most rapidly, before $\tau\sim 1$, owing to the strong alignment induced by the leader.